 Funding opportunity

-Apply for funding to support UK business and bioscience academic partnerships in accessing and benefitting from Science and Technology Facilities Council (STFC) skills, capabilities and facilities to find solutions to industrially relevant challenges.
+Apply for this invitation-only funding opportunity to support UK business and bioscience academic partnerships in accessing and benefitting from STFC skills, capabilities and facilities to find solutions to industrially relevant bioscience challenges.

 Who can apply

-To be an eligible business for funding you must:
+To be eligible as the UK business partner, you must:

 • be a UK based business registered at Companies House